 Øster Voldgade 3, 1350 København K

-As a philosopher of science at a Faculty of Science I am engaged in making philosophy of science relevant to science education and for scientific practice.
+As a historian and philosopher of science at a Faculty of Science I am engaged in making history and philosophy of science relevant to science education and for scientific practice.

-My primary research interests are interdisciplinarity, scientific collaboration, scientific change, and responsible conduct of science.
+My primary research interests are the development of science and scientific change, history and philosophy of interdisciplinary and collaborative practices in the sciences, and responsible conduct of science.

-Under this heading I am examining collaborative and interdisciplinary practices of science today, how these practices affect our understanding of expertise, and which implications these practices have for science education, science policy and science management today and in the future.
-The aim is to develop a new account of the structure of contemporary science.
+Under this heading I am examining collaborative and interdisciplinary practices of science, how these practices have developed and still are developing, how they affect our understanding of expertise, and which implications they have for science education, science policy and science management today and in the future.
+The aim is to develop a new account of the structure and development of contemporary science.

 My publications on philosophy of interdisciplinarity and expertise include

 - Andersen, H. (2016): Collaboration, Interdisciplinarity and the Epistemology of Contemporary Science, Studies in History and Philosophy of Science A 56(1):1-12